theoffricial/blog/apps/unicop/docs/js-es/testing-frameworks/jest/architecture/part-1-configs.md

 See [Jest Configuration Options](https://jestjs.io/docs/configuration)
 :::

-## Step 3: Normalize All Configurations For Test Run
+## Step 3: Normalizing Configurations Data For Tests Run-time

-At this point jest already extract the CLI argv, and the raw-options from the configuration file.

-jest still has to make order from all options out there, this is why the `jest-config` has a special function call `normalize`, and it is done what it promised, it normalizes all the options received from the different configs but also has a default value for every option that jest need.
+Jest enters the normalize step when it already has all configuration types parsed, and it needs to merge everything together and using default values to fill blank mandatory options.

-The [normalize](https://github.com/facebook/jest/blob/main/packages/jest-config/src/normalize.ts#L485) function is huge, but the signature clarifies it pretty well.
+The `normalized` function is long, but straightforward, so I shared with you its signature and a reference if you're curious.

 ```js
 // https://github.com/facebook/jest/blob/main/packages/jest-config/src/normalize.ts#L485